fduckart/uh-casdemo/README.md

 You should have a deployable war file in the target directory.
 Deploy as usual in a servlet container.

+If you are setting up tomcat for the first time, make sure you enable SSL and add any necessary certificates.

 ##### Deploying to Production
 Copy the casdemo.war file into the webapps directory of Tomcat.